Super Gremlin: Background

 The song is taken from Sniper Gang rappers Syko Bob and Snapkatt's album, Sniper Gang Presents Syko Bob & Snapkatt: Nightmare Babies, an 11-track project, of which Kodak appears on eight tracks.
 HotNewHipHops Aron A. noted how fans praised the song "as return to form" for Kodak.

 On December 3, 2021, YouTubers Zias and B. Lou released a video of Kodak joining them for a reaction video of "Super Gremlin".
 Portions of the video went viral due to Kodak's "peculiar", "odd" behavior.
 This led to Kodak responding to people accusing him of being on drugs, tweeting "Lol I B Fakin Like I'm Sleepy, Ion B High Guys I Get Drug Tested Consistently".

 The vocal sample featured in the beginning and during the choruses is taken from a song called "Errror" by German indie rock band How to Loot Brazil.

 Critical reception

 Revolt's Jon Powell called the song a standout from Nightmare Babies.
 In their listing of best hip-hop producers of 2021, XXLs Kemet High commended producer ATL Jacob's work during the year, exclaiming: "Most importantly, Jacob helped Kodak Black score his latest hit with 'Super Gremlin', a song that has since erupted more than a bottle of Coca-Cola with a handful of Mentos dropped into it".

 Music video

 The music video, released on November 1, 2021, is Halloween-themed, combining scenes of Kodak Black driving around with visuals of blood-stained rooms, a padded cell, crime scene tape, and a dominatrix.

 Other versions

 Fellow American rapper Latto released "Super Gremlin Freestyle" on December 27, 2021, which she recorded in her Atlanta studio.
 It was accompanied by a video.
+Kevin Gates released "Super General Freestyle" on June 9, 2022 along the same track.